 Status Audio CB-1

 The CB-1’s feature a slightly scooped mid range, accentuating the bass and higher frequencies.
 This gets you closer to what your fans expect to hear and are, to be honest, more suitable for today’s state of mixing than the completely flat-frequency headphones you can get out there.

 They carried the same sonic signature across a handful of genres.
 This means they’re predictable and consistent, which means you can definitely mix in them if you’re willing to spend the time to learn their sonic characteristics.
 You have to do that with any headset anyways.
 These seem like they’d help you make some sub-bass mixing choices if you don’t have a subwoofer and acoustic treatment.

 They’re as durable as any other pair that I’ve used.
 I can tell that already.
 And they have all of the same bells and whistles, if not more with the better padding and exchangeable cables.
 These are my new daily drivers and I have zero complaints about them.
 I’m not blowing any smoke or exaggerating; they’re simply a great product.

 It’s as important to hear your music the way your fans will as much as it is to hear it transparently.
 I feel like these headphones offer you the best of both of those worlds without compromising on either side.

 It is my opinion that you can purchase these with full confidence that you’ll be satisfied with the audio quality and with the durability of the build.

 First and foremost, let me say that I’m very happy with these.
 They are now my new office headphones.
 They passed the test through my nice converters and high-quality streams from Spotify and my iTunes collection.

-Check these out by clicking on the image above, and if you want an even cheaper option, check out the OB-1 model.
-I'm guessing they're the exact same drivers and woofers but with an open-back casing.
-You'll get bleed out, but if you don't care then you can save a good $20 or so.
+Check these out for sure, and if you want an even cheaper option, check out their OB-1 model.
+I’m guessing they’re the exact same drivers and woofers but with an open-back casing.
+You’ll get bleed out, but if you don’t care then you can save a good $20 or so.
 Happy listening!